LeedsCodeDojo/Recursion/Exercises.md

 ### 2.4 Tail Call List Count

 Try counting the items in a list again, using your previous solution (if you wrote one), but in a list containing 100,000 items.

+A couple of things might happen:
+1. It will be extremely slow.
+This is especially likely if you're using something like C# which doesn't have a recursive data type.
+In that situation, try writing it with a LinkedList instead.
+(This should make getting at the 'first' element and the 'remaining' elements much quicker, which you generally want to do with recursion).
-Depending on how you wrote it and what language you're using, you might get a Stack Overflow.
+2. You might get a Stack Overflow.
 (Some languages, in particula dynamic ones, don't seem to have this problem regardless).

 Write the function again, this time with a tail call (e.g. using an accumulator to hold the count).
 Assuming your language supports TCO, you should be able to count on the list with 100,000 items.